 Procter & Gamble’s strategies include measures to ensure legal compliance.
 The impact of rules and regulations on firms and the remote or macro-environment are evaluated in this element of the PESTEL/PESTLE analysis.
 The following legal factors shape the strategies of Procter & Gamble:

-1. Increasing product safety regulations (opportunity)
+- Increasing product safety regulations (opportunity)

-2. Expansion of environmental protection regulations (threat & opportunity)
+- Expansion of environmental protection regulations (threat & opportunity)

-3. Increasing business sustainability regulations (threat & opportunity)
+- Increasing business sustainability regulations (threat & opportunity)

 This PESTLE analysis indicates Procter & Gamble’s opportunity to grow by addressing product regulations relevant to the consumer goods industry.
 For example, the company can enhance its product safety standards, leading to higher-quality output.
 On the other hand, the expansion of environmental protection regulations is a threat that can impact P&G’s supply chain and business practices.
 However, this external factor also makes the remote or macro-environment more supportive of Procter & Gamble’s efforts to contribute to environmental protection.
-In relation, the company has the opportunity to strengthen its corporate and brand image by improving its business sustainability status, addressing business sustainability regulations.
+Moreover, the company has the opportunity to strengthen its corporate and brand image by improving its business sustainability status, addressing business sustainability regulations relevant to consumer goods.
 Nonetheless, this external factor is also a threat to Procter & Gamble in terms of potential restrictions on business operations.
 Thus, the company must continue its sustainability initiatives.
 In this element of the PESTEL analysis of Procter & Gamble, a proactive approach to compliance can address opportunities and threats.

 Summary & Recommendations – PESTLE/PESTEL Analysis of Procter & Gamble